 Students should not wait until they have been admitted to file the Free Application for Federal Student Aid (FAFSA).
 Financial aid files for entering students are reviewed when a student has been admitted to the Law School.
 Students are encouraged to file the FAFSA by April 1 for the May and Fall terms; and December 1 for the January term.
 Application files received after these dates will be reviewed in the order in which they are completed.

 Are decisions made on a rolling basis?

-In recent years, Cardozo has received more than 4,000 applications from an impressive pool of J.D. applicants.
+In recent years, Cardozo has received thousands of applications from an impressive pool of J.D. applicants.
 The Admissions Committee generally reviews applications in the order in which they become complete.
 However, decisions are not necessarily made in the order in which applications are forwarded for review.

 During the review process, the Committee not only evaluates the merits of each application individually, but also relative to all other applications in the pool.
 Some applications may receive a decision fairly quickly; in many cases, however, the Committee’s comparative appraisal of a file is a lengthier process, to allow the Committee to re-review an application and carefully assess a candidate’s strength in comparison to the full applicant pool.

 As long as a candidate’s file is completed in a timely manner, her/his application will be thoroughly reviewed and given full and complete consideration.
 Due to the careful assessment of each individual application, the Admissions Committee is unable to guarantee a decision will be made on an application within a particular time frame.